-Soon to be at Usabilla, previously at Cozy and Daylight Studio.
-I'm a web developer who's addicted to functional-programming, test driven development, my greyhound Django, my wife Keven, and fries with mayo.
+Anglo/dutch software engineer at Usabilla.
+Previously at Cozy and Daylight Studio.
+I'm addicted to functional-programming, test driven development, my greyhound Django, my wife Keven, and fries with mayo.

 Today is my last day at Cozy. 😢 My wife and I are flying to the Netherlands to start a new adventure close to my Dutch family.
 I started at Cozy in January 2014 as a front-end engineer.
 I have an agency background, and after spending several years working on client websites, I was excited to have a chance to do something different — to work on one product with a cool team.